Entanglement dynamics in $\kappa$-deformed spacetime: Introduction

 \section{Introduction}

-Quantum entanglement, as a crucial physical resource in technologies based on quantum effects, is the essential feature underlying quantum information, cryptography, quantum computation \cite{Nielsen2000, Bouwmeester2000, Raimond2001}, and so on.
+Quantum entanglement, as a crucial physical resource in technologies based on quantum effects, is the essential feature underlying quantum information, cryptography, and quantum computation \cite{Nielsen2000,Bouwmeester2000,Raimond2001}.
 Recently, quantum entanglement has been investigated together with the theories of relativity and quantum fields.
-For example, entanglement dynamics~\cite{Benatti2004,Benatti2005,Cliche2011,Hu2011,Martinez2012,TianAOP2013,Martinez2014,TianAOP2014,Yu2015,Tian2017,TianAOP2017,Kukita2017CQG,She2019,He2020,Zhou2021,Yan2022,Soares2022}, and entanglement harvesting~\cite{Salton2015, Pozas2015,Kukita2017, Henderson2018,Ng2018,Cong2019,Cong2020,Tjoa2020, Zhang2021, Suryaatmadja2022, Barman2022} have been studied in a variety of different relativistic scenes and settings.
-The aim of these researches is to explore the effects of relativistic motion and gravity on quantum entanglement, and in turn, entanglement could also be used to probe the structure of spacetime and analyze gravitational-matter interaction.
-On the one hand, the unavoidable coupling between a quantum system and the external environment usually leads to decoherence and dissipation to quantum system.
-It may also cause disentanglement or even entanglement sudden death~\cite{Yu2004,Dodd2004,Eberly2007}, and thus has been thought as one of the major obstacles to the realization of the quantum information technologies.
-However, on the other hand, a common bath may induce the indirect interactions between otherwise independent atoms immersed in which as a consequence of environment correlations.
-Thus in this case entanglement could be created for atoms although initially in separable states~\cite{Braun2002,Kim2002,Ficek2008,Tanas2010}, and even the destroyed entanglement may also revive~\cite{Ficek2006}.
-What is more, entanglement for two atoms with vanishing separation still persists even in the asymptotic equilibrium regime~\cite{Benatti2004, Benatti2005}.
-In Ref.~\cite{Chen2022} it has been shown that the environment-induced interatomic interaction would assist entanglement generation.
-Particularly, recently the entanglement character of two particle detectors in two different while quite similar spacetimes, e.g., in the de Sitter spacetime and in the thermal Minkowski spacetime~\cite{Steeg2009,Hu2013,Nambu2011,Nambu2013}, has been discussed.
-It is found that the relevant different entangling power of spacetime could be expected to distinguish these different universes in principle~\cite{Tian2017,Steeg2009,Hu2013,Nambu2011,Nambu2013,Tian2014, Tian2016,LiuPRD2018}.
-Such investigations aforementioned remind us that the study of entanglement dynamics within a framework of relativity can tell us about the nature of spacetime, which is what makes sense for us to explore related fields.
+For example, entanglement dynamics~\cite{Benatti2004,Benatti2005,Cliche2011,Hu2011,Martinez2012,TianAOP2013,Martinez2014,TianAOP2014,Yu2015,Tian2017,TianAOP2017,Kukita2017CQG,She2019,He2020,Zhou2021,Yan2022,Soares2022} and entanglement harvesting~\cite{Salton2015,Pozas2015,Kukita2017,Henderson2018,Ng2018,Cong2019,Cong2020,Tjoa2020,Zhang2021,Suryaatmadja2022,Barman2022} have been investigated in a variety of different relativistic scenes and settings.
+The aforementioned studies aimed to explore the effects of relativistic motion and gravity on quantum entanglement, and in turn, entanglement could be used to probe the structure of spacetime and analyze gravitational matter interactions.
+On the one hand, the unavoidable coupling between a quantum system and the external environment usually leads to decoherence and dissipation of the quantum system and may also cause disentanglement or even entanglement sudden death~\cite{Yu2004,Dodd2004,Eberly2007}, and thus, it has been considered one of the major obstacles to the realization of quantum information technologies.
+On the other hand, a common bath may induce indirect interactions between otherwise independent atoms immersed as a consequence of environment correlations.
+Thus, in this case, entanglement could be generated for atoms, although initially in separable states~\cite{Braun2002,Kim2002,Ficek2008,Tanas2010}, and even the destroyed entanglement may also be revived~\cite{Ficek2006}.
+Furthermore, the entanglement of two atoms with vanishing separation persists even in the asymptotic equilibrium regime~\cite{Benatti2004, Benatti2005}.
+In Ref.~\cite{Chen2022}, the authors showed that the environment-induced interatomic interaction would enable entanglement generation.
+In particular, the entanglement character of two particle detectors in two different but quite similar spacetimes, e.g., the de Sitter spacetime and the thermal Minkowski spacetime~\cite{Steeg2009,Hu2013,Nambu2011,Nambu2013}, has been recently discussed.
+Notably, the relevant differences in the entangling power of spacetime could be used to distinguish these different universes in principle~\cite{Tian2017,Steeg2009,Hu2013,Nambu2011,Nambu2013,Tian2014,Tian2016,LiuPRD2018}.
+The aforementioned investigations remind us that the study of entanglement dynamics within a framework of relativity can elucidate the nature of spacetime, which motivates us to explore related fields.